Pewillia/fgpa-apgf/samples/help/en-CA.md

 | Tile | No | Yes | No | Fast, efficient - server contains pre-rendered map tiles |
 | WMS | Yes | Yes | No | Georeferenced map images which server generates using data from a GIS database |

-layerid,
++ Layerid - The identifier of the layer.

-layer name to be displayed
++ Layer name - The layer name to be displayed.

++ Url - The url of the service endpoint of the layer.

-url to the service endpoint of the layer metadataurl layer type of the service either ESRI Feature, ESRI Dynamic, ogcWMS,ESRI Tile or ESRI Image.
++ Meta data url  - The service endpoint for the metadata.

++ Layer type - The type of the service either ESRI Feature, ESRI Dynamic, ogcWMS,ESRI Tile or ESRI Image.

-check box for symbology toggle to allow individual symbols display to be toggled on or off tolerance in pixels to determine if a feature was selected by a click.
++ Check box for symbology toggle - This will allow individual symbols display to be toggled on or off tolerance in pixels to determine if a feature was selected by a click.

 For each Layer entry the:

++ Layer index - Index of the layer in the map service.

++ Name - A name for the layer that can override the name from the service.

-layer index of the layer indicating the outfields is a comma separated list of attributes to be returned on a query state only flag indicating the state setting of the layer
++ Outfields - This is a comma separated list of attributes to be returned on a query

++ State only - This flag indicates that state tracking is set for the layer.
+All controls will be ignored but the layer will be displayed with it's given state settings.

 Layer Controls and state

 ![](layersettings.png)

-This pull  down lists all the controls that  you can select for a specified layer.
+This list all the controls that you can select for a specified layer.
-The list of controls hat can be enabled on the specified layer are the following:
+The checkboxes for all controls that can be enabled on the specified layer are the following:

-opacity,
-visibility,
-boundingBox,
-query,
-snapshot,
-metadata,
-boundaryZoom,
-refresh,
-reload,
-remove,
-settings,
-data,
++ opacity
++ visibility
++ boundingBox
++ query
++ snapshot
++ metadata
++ boundaryZoom
++ refresh
++ reload
++ remove
++ settings
++ data
-styles
++ styles

-There is a pull  down lists of same controls which are visible, but disabled for user modification.
+There is a pull down list of same controls which are visible, but disabled for user modification.

 ## State

-opacity - Initial opacity requires you select a numerical value using the up or down arrows.
+Opacity - Initial opacity requires you select a numerical value using the up or down arrows.

 Select the checkbox desired for the following settings:

-Visibility -Initial visibility setting
++ Visibility - Initial visibility setting.

-Bounding box- Display bounding box
++ Bounding box - Display bounding box.

-Query- Allow querying
++ Query - Allow querying.

-Snapshot -Retrieve all feature data immediately on load
++ Snapshot - Retrieve all feature data immediately on load.

-Hovertips -Disable hover tips
++ Hovertips - Disable hover tips.

 ## Table